adammurdoch/build-builder/README.md

 Also generates a [gradle-profiler](https://www.github.com/gradle/gradle-profiler) scenario file for the build.

-### Command line options
+### Command line usage

+`build-builder init [options]`

+The `--dir` option specifies the directory to create the build init.
+Default is the current directory.

-The `--type` option specified the type of build to create.
-Values are `java`, `android` or `cpp`
+The `--type` option specifies the type of build to create.
+Values are `java`, `android` or `cpp`.
+Default is `java`.

-The `--projects` option can be used to specify the number of projects.
+The `--projects` option specifies the number of projects.
+Default is 1.

-The `--source-files` option can be used to specify the number of source files per project.
+The `--source-files` option specifies the number of source files per project.
+Default is 3.

 ### Build structure and dependency graph